Go To Market Framework Graphic

 Once you have identified your target market or markets you should turn your attention to getting to know your ideal customer persona within each.
 You need to know the demographics of your ideal customer, e.g. their age, gender, location, job role/title, education, interests, personality and buying habits.
 Develop a clear view of why these people would buy your product.
 Are you helping to solve a problem, or supporting them to achieve a specific goal?
 It pays to take the time to really get to know your customer.
 Top performing companies have mapped 90% or more of their customer database by persona.

-1. Define your product-market fit
+3. Define your product-market fit

 It’s vital that you ensure that your product is a fit for the market you are targeting.
-There really is little point trying to sell snow to Eskimos.
+There really is little point trying to sell snow to the Inuit.
 A good product–market fit is vital for launch success.
 Essentially that means ensuring your product is solving a problem for a particular market segment and that customers will be willing to pay for your solution repeatedly.
 This idea of repeatable sales is key.
 But often businesses think they have achieved product–market fit when in fact they have failed to validate the need for their product.
 A recent analysis of over 100 startups who shut down last year found that 35% didn’t solve a valid customer problem.

 To check that you’ve achieved product–market fit, you should analyse your business against these three criteria: